 (289, 290 and 291).
 The god is also known as Dhārājambhala

 , ‘Rain Shower Jambhala’.
 The Buddhist Newars of the Valley, in their daily ritual, express Jambhala’s association with water more vividly by keeping Jambhala’s image continually immersed in water inside a deep and wide metal pot kept in their private shrines.
-To my knowledge, this is the only god treated in this manner.
 Let me explain why this ritual is significant for our investigation.
 The Sādhanamālā

 (295) states that the image of this water god should look like a five-year-old child.
 Besides, in a different section of the same text (Sādhanamālā